 Jacobs, Richard (1980) Sex and money: Hamlet Shakespeare quarterly.

 Reviews for A Beginner's Guide to Critical Reading: An Anthology of Literary Texts

-This book, popular on undergraduate courses, is also one of five which students have to study for the critical comment and analysis paper in the English literature specifications for the Cambridge Pre-U, a well-regarded alternative to A-level.
+This book, popular on undergraduate courses in the UK and abroad, is also one of five which students had to study for the critical comment and analysis paper in the first set of English literature specifications for the Cambridge Pre-U, a well-regarded alternative to A-level.

 (Martin Hayden, Use of English)

 "All teachers of A-level and undergraduate English courses, and their students, will find something of interest in this book.
 It is a hopeful signpost towards the future of post-16 English Studies."

 "Richard Jacobs' anthology is one of the most refreshing and lively collections I have read in a long time.
 He has a direct (and often humorous) way of addressing his readers, by inviting them to taste both the literature and the critical approaches, to share in his delight at the feast laid before them with no risk of force-feeding.
 Everybody will find something to delight them in this book."

 (Carol Fox, The Times Educational Supplement (Book of the Week)

 "This book is essential reading: it takes an exciting journey through the history of English Literature.
 Richard Jacobs has selected juicy morsels then added significant commentary.
 Its 481 pages have already become part of my life.
 This book is highly recommended."

 "An interesting and challenging resource for teachers and enthusiastic students."